InfinityFlowApp/keycloak-event-listener-temporal/README.md

 2. Copy the JAR file into your Keycloak installation.
 3. Configure as described below.
 4. Restart the Keycloak server.
-5. Enable logging in the Keycloak UI by adding `event-listener-temporal`.
+5. Enable logging in the Keycloak UI by adding `temporal`.

 ## Configuration